leanprover-community/lean4-samples/HelloWorld/readme.md

-The `[ToString α] (s : α)` part of this definition means println has 2 parameters, the first one in square brackets is a `context` parameter, meaning `println` could need to use some `ToString` type inferencing to convert various object to the `string` type.
+The `[ToString α] (s : α)` part of this definition means println has 2 parameters, the first one in square brackets is a `context` parameter, meaning `println` could need to use some `ToString` type inferencing to convert its input parameter to a `string` type.
 This one we’ll explain in more detail later.

 ### Parameters